microsoft/bedrock-cli/src/commands/hld/reconcile.md

 created by `spk project init`) runs `spk hld reconcile` to add any _new_ services tracked in `bedrock.yaml` to the HLD.

+As of version v0.6.0 and the addition of `spk ring` commands, `spk hld reconcile` will add rings to the corresponding application repository directory in the HLD repository.
+Additionally, as of v0.6.1, the reconcile command will also remove rings from the corresponding application repository directory in the HLD repository.

 This command is _intended_ to be run in a pipeline (see the generated `hld-lifecycle.yaml` created from `spk project init`), but can be run by the user in a CLI for verification.